 Carlson’s selective Quorvus Collection of luxury properties is also growing abroad.
-The Collection launched in 2014 with three member hotels: The May Fair Hotel London, the G&V Royal Mile Hotel Edinburgh in Scotland and the Symphony Style Hotel Kuwait.
-In December 2015, the 231-room Hormuz Grand in Muscat, Oman, became the fourth Quorvus property.
+The Collection launched in 2014 with three member hotels: The May Fair Hotel London, the G&V Royal Mile Hotel Edinburgh (Scotland) and the Symphony Style Hotel Kuwait.
+Now, a fourth property joined Quorvus: the 231-room Hormuz Grand in Muscat (Oman).
 O’Stean said that Carlson was drawn to Oman because of its status as an emerging social hub in the Middle East.

 “We liked the neighborhood and the hotel itself, but choosing a hotel to join the Quorvus Collection takes time,” O’Stean said.
 “It’s the opposite of a brand.”